euler-xyz/euler-earn/README.md

   - Upon a withdrawal, the vault will withdraw up to the liquidity of each ERC-4626 strategy in the `withdrawQueue` in the order set.
   - The `supplyQueue` only contains strategy vaults which cap has previously been non-zero.
   - The `withdrawQueue` contains all strategy vaults that have a non-zero cap or a non-zero vault allocation.
-- Instantaneously reallocate funds by supplying on strategy vaults of the `withdrawQueue` and withdrawing from stratiegies that have the same loan asset as the vault's asset.
+- Instantaneously reallocate funds by supplying on strategy vaults of the `withdrawQueue` and withdrawing from strategies that have the same loan asset as the vault's asset.

 > **Warning**
 > If `supplyQueue` is empty, depositing to the vault is disabled.